oTree-org/otree-core/docs/_build/html/_sources/prerequisites.txt

-After 30 days, you can either get a free Classroom License (as explained `here <http://www.jetbrains.com/pycharm/buy/index.jsp>`__), or downgrade to the Community Edition, or buy an Academic License for $29.
+After 30 days, you can either get a free Classroom License (as explained `here <http://www.jetbrains.com/pycharm/buy/index.jsp>`__), or downgrade to the free Community Edition, or buy an Academic License for $29.

 .. note::